martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 # Verifying Service Identity {#verify}

-This section provides rules and guidelines for implementers of application client software regarding algorithms for verification of application service identity.

-## Overview {#verify-overview}

-At a high level, the client verifies the application service's identity by performing the actions listed below (which are defined in the following subsections of this document):
+At a high level, the client verifies the application service's identity by performing the following actions:

 1. The client constructs a list of acceptable reference identifiers based on the source domain and, optionally, the type of service to